 The centre of Roman living 2,000 years ago, Wroxeter was once the fourth largest city in Roman Britain.
 Inspired by our recent trip to the forts of the north and the spectacular Hadrian’s Wall, we decided to explore some Roman sights a bit closer to home. … More Wroxeter Roman City – A Step Back in Time

 In the words of John Lennon, “another year over, and a new one just begun”.
 2018 was a whirlwind of a year, I visited an island I had barely even heard of the year before, joined the English Heritage, and the National Trust, and finally got to visit my friend at home in Warsaw after a year of promising.
 With all of that ticked off my list I’m up and rearing to go for the year ahead but it is only proper that I should do a round up of my very favourite things I got up to in the last year.
 Read on for my top adventures of 2018. … More Yearly Round-Up, My Favourite Adventures of 2018

 Having become members of English heritage last year (and setting ourselves a challenge), our guidebook went with us EVERYWHERE.
 From sitting on a car park overlooking Hadrian’s Wall thinking ‘where next?’ to stopping off at a Midlands tea room for the day’s inspiration.
 Being particularly precious about books there is nothing better than a crisp edition and that new-book smell.
 But this is no ordinary book. … More Why Your English Heritage Membership Book Should Never End the Year the Way the Way it Started

 Working the weekend before Christmas is always a trial so when I got the Friday off, I jumped at the chance to get out of the house and do some exploring with my mum in tow.
-Having neglected my English Heritage Challenge of late, I thought it was only proper that one of their historical properties should be ticked off the list.
-Living in Staffordshire, I had a few options to head to, but when I spotted a property that would be free for my non-English-Heritage-member Mum, it seemed like the perfect place to head off to for a wet and windy day of exploring.
+Having neglected my English Heritage Challenge of late, I thought it was only proper that one of their historical properties should be ticked off the list. … More Croxden Abbey – An Unexpected Visit.